The Human Truth Foundation

 q=188.

-Oman ranks 149th in the world when it comes to its responsibility towards the environment.
-This rank is calculated from 5 data sets.
-Oman does better than average in terms of its forested percent change 1990-201536 (but low for Asia) and in annual meat consumption per person37.
-And finally, it does worse than average in terms of energy to GDP efficiency38, how quickly it ratified the 1993 Convention on Biological Diversity and in its environmental performance39.
+When it comes to its responsibility towards the environment, Oman ranks 149th in the world.
+This rank is derived from 5 data sets.
+Oman does better than average for reducing annual meat consumption per person37.
+However Oman performs less well in most areas.
+It does worse than average in energy to GDP efficiency38, how quickly it ratified the 1993 Convention on Biological Diversity, its environmental performance39 and in its forested percent change 2000-202040.

 Higher is better